 Use anticipated post-implementation results as a guide for implementation decision-making.
 Post-implementation audits can actually help guide implementation decision making as well, because they help the project team focus on items that will contribute to increase business benefits.
 For example, if and when a project team member decides that he or she wants the organization to invest in expensive or risky software customization, the end-state vision of expected business benefits will help determine whether or not that investment is warranted.
 If the expected ROI is there, then it may make sense to make that decision during implementation.
 Only with a quantitative vision of how the organization will perform after the ERP software is installed can project teams make informed decisions.

 These are just a few tips to help your organization position itself for implementation and post-implementation success.
-By keeping the end-state result in mind via planned post-implementation audits, ERP project teams and executives will be in a much better position to realize expected business benefits.
+Panorama’s ERP consultants are experienced with helping organizations plan and execute post-implementation audits.
+We ensure ERP project teams and executives are focused on benefits realization.